MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/createsnapshot.md

 ---

 # required metadata
-title: "createSnapshot function (mrsdeploy) | Microsoft Docs"
+title: "createSnapshot function (mrsdeploy) "
 description: " Creates a snapshot of the remote R session and saves it on the server.
 Both the workspace and the files in the working directory are saved. "
 keywords: "(mrsdeploy), createSnapshot"
 author: "heidisteen"